dra11y/twilio-ivr-tester/README.md

 # twilio-ivr-tester

 This small Ruby/Sinatra application is meant for developer use in testing a [Twilio](https://twilio.com) IVR API endpoint ("incoming call") from the browser without having to incur charges that would be incurred by dialing its Twilio Number.
-Besides, it's faster, and you don't have to change your endpoint settings in the Twilio console!
+Besides, it's faster, and you don't have to change your endpoint settings in the Twilio console just to test your development version!

 Please feel free to submit a PR if you have a bugfix or improvement.